3Squared/android-style-guide/naming_conventions.md

 -  **employeeform\_personal\_address**: address of individual
 -  **employeeform\_company\_name**: name of company

+In the example above, the `personal` and `company` parts of the ID pertain to different sections of the `employeeform` layout.

 Drawables
 ---------
 For drawables, we use either `<WHERE>` to indicate where the drawable will be used: